dinh/dashboard-sample/README.md

-All we are doing is using [Plotly](https://plotly.com/python/) and some templating around `express.line(data)` to build charts in `Python` with certain request paramaters to generate html to replace the plot on the screen with an updated version, but without needing to do a full page reload.
+All we are doing is using [Plotly](https://plotly.com/python/) and some templating around `express.line(data)` to build charts in `Python` with certain request paramaters.
+This generates html to replace the plot on the screen with an updated version without needing to do a full page reload.

 ![Koyfin](.images/component.gif)